Chapter R2: JSA conditions of entitlement

 R2702 Claimants who do not have to serve waiting days

-Claimants do not have to serve waiting days (1) if their entitlement to JSA began within
+Claimants do not have to serve waiting days (1) if their entitlement to JSA began within12 weeks of the end of their entitlement to

 1. IS or